vlang/sdl/README.md

 # Install

+To use `vlang/sdl` you need SDL2 libraries installed and the corresponding `vlang/v` *branch* checked out that *matches the SDL2 version installed* on the target system.

+See [Dependencies](#Dependencies) section below for how to install SDL2 for different OSes and systems.

 If you have SDL2 version `2.30.x` installed on your system you can simply do:
 ```bash
 v install sdl